 Disney All-Star Sports Pools

 Balmy at best and downright sticky at worst, Orlando pretty much stays warm year-round.
 When you aren’t drinking in all the A/C, the best way to cool down is with a swim in the pool.
-(Insider Tip: Take a break from the heat of the afternoon by going back to your hotel for a dip then a nap in the shade.)
+(Pro Tip: Take a break from the heat of the afternoon by going back to your hotel for a dip then a nap in the shade.)